-On March 30, 2005, the Financial Accounting Standards Board ("FASB") ratified the consensus reached by the Emerging Issues Task Force ("EITF") on issue No. 04-06, Accounting for Stripping Costs in the Mining Industry.
-This issue applies to stripping costs incurred in the production phase of a mine for the removal of overburden or waste materials for the purpose of obtaining access to coal which will be extracted.
+On March 30, 2005, the Financial Accounting Standards Board ("FASB") ratified the consensus reached by the Emerging Issues Task Force ("EITF") on issue No. 04-6, Accounting for Stripping Costs in the Mining Industry.
+This issue applies to stripping costs incurred in the production phase of a mine for the removal of overburden or waste materials for the purpose of obtaining access to coal that will be extracted.
 Under the new rule, stripping costs incurred during the production phase of the mine are variable production costs that are included in the cost of inventory produced and extracted during the period the stripping costs are incurred.
-The guidance in this EITF consensus is effective for fiscal years beginning after December 15, 2005.
-The Company is evaluating what impact, if any, this guidance will have on its consolidated financial statements.
+Historically, the coal industry has considered coal uncovered at a surface mining operation but not yet extracted to be coal inventory (pit inventory).
+This is a change in accounting practice.
+The guidance in this EITF consensus is effective for fiscal years beginning after December 15, 2005 for which the cumulative effect of adoption should be recognized as an adjustment to the beginning balance of retained earnings during the period.
+The Company is evaluating what impact this guidance will have on its consolidated financial statements.

 In March 2005, the FASB issued FASB Interpretation (FIN) 47, Accounting for Conditional Asset Retirement Obligations, an interpretation of FASB Statement No. 143.
-This interpretation clarifies that the term, conditional asset retirement obligation, as used in FASB Statement No. 143, refers to a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement are conditional on a future event that may or may not be within the control of the entity.
+This interpretation clarifies that the term "conditional asset retirement obligation", as used in FASB Statement No. 143, refers to a legal obligation to perform an asset retirement activity in which the timing and/or method of settlement are conditional on a future event that may or may not be within the control of the entity.
 The obligation to perform the asset retirement activity is unconditional even though uncertainty exists about the timing and/or method of settlement.
 Thus, the timing and/or method of settlement may be conditional on a future event.
 Accordingly, an entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be reasonably estimated.
 The fair value of a liability for the conditional asset retirement obligation should be recognized when incurred, generally upon acquisition, construction, or development and/or through the normal operation of the asset.
-Uncertainty about the timing and/or method of settlement of a conditional asset retirement obligation should be factored into the measurement of the liability when sufficient information exists.
+Uncertainty about the timing and/or method of settlement of a conditional asset retirement obligation exists.
 SFAS No. 143 acknowledges that, in some cases, sufficient information may not be available to reasonably estimate the fair value of an asset retirement obligation.
 The Company does not expect this guidance to have a material impact on its financial statements.